sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 much more configurable than the plugins that ship with `[@Basic]`.
 And, at the end of the day, configurability is what `Dist::Zilla` is all about.

-But the `[@Starter]` plugin bundle is not part of the `Dist::Zilla` distribution so we have to install it on our system from CPAN.
-If you use `cpanm`, simply
+The `[@Starter]` plugin bundle is not part of the `Dist::Zilla` distribution so we have to install it on our system from CPAN.
+If you use `cpanm`, simply run:
-run:

 `cpanm Dist::Zilla::PluginBundle::Starter`